carloscgo/colmena-front/README.md

 npm install
 ```

-## Starting the Nextjs App
+## Starting the Next.js App
-This command will start the Nextjs app in development mode.
+This command will start the Next.js app in development mode.

 ```
 npm run dev